 As the world’s leading Taste and Nutrition company, Kerry Group understands the primary importance of nutrition across all life stages and need states.
 Our market and consumer research give us an understanding of different requirements across cultures and geographies and we recognise the challenges presented by hunger and poor nutrition.
 Improving nutritional values is at the heart of what we do and we welcome the call to action on hunger provided by the UN Sustainable Development Goals, particularly on the achievement of agreed targets for child stunting.

 Under-nutrition during the first 1000 days is a leading cause of child stunting.
-In Zambia, where more than one million children are impacted, Concern are working to alleviate child stunting through the award-winning ‘RAIN’ (Realigning Agriculture to Improve Nutrition) Project.
-Given the fit between the aims of this project and Kerry’s objectives on nutrition, we are proud to support their work.
+In Zambia, where more than one million children are impacted, Concern have worked to alleviate child stunting through the award-winning ‘RAIN’ (Realigning Agriculture to Improve Nutrition) Project.
+Kerry has been a proud supporter of this work and following the publication of an independent report into the project’s impact in 2016, we are now considering how the learnings can be adapted and implemented elsewhere.
 Read more about the RAIN project here.